 Upon registration at the hospital, you will be asked for insurance information.
-You should notify the hospital, not only of your health insurance/Medicare/Medicaid, but also of your eligibility for coverage through the Seneca Nation Health Department.
-The SNHS is always the payer of last resort, which means that we will cover what ever your insurance company does not.
+You should notify the hospital, not only of your health insurance/Medicare/Medicaid, but also of your eligibility for coverage through the Seneca Nation Health System.
+The SNHS is always the payer of last resort, which means that we will cover what your insurance company does not.
 Part of your eligibility requirements for this coverage is that you must try to seek a separate form of coverage other than relying solely on the Seneca Nation Health System and Indian Health Services for payment.
 Please see a Patient Benefits Specialist at your local Health Center for assistance in meeting these requirements.

 Occasionally, the patient may receive a bill from services rendered outside of the Health Center.
 In order to notify the outside provider to submit the claim to the SNHS Purchased/Referred Care Services for payment processing, the billing statement must be presented to PRC as soon as it is received.
 If you are eligible for Purchased/Referred Care Services and receive a bill, please drop it off at your local Health Center for processing.